ld258166011/ISTD/README.md

 * Each language contains 1.8k queries with lengths ranging from 10 to 40 characters (60 queries per length).
 * User's typing rhythm is simulated using the timing model trained on the [136M keystroke dataset](https://userinterfaces.aalto.fi/136Mkeystrokes/).

+The data collection was performed in Chrome (v85, QUIC disabled) running on Windows Server 2019 (version 1809).
 The traffic capture process ran from September 23 to October 4, 2020, lasted about 12 days.

 ***Note:*** This dataset is for NON-COMMERCIAL RESEARCH USE ONLY!